kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Analytics.md

 ## Kaltura Stats Plugin + Kaltura Live Stats Plugin

-This section describes the steps required for using the Kaltura live stats plugin.
+This section describes the steps required for using the Kaltura stats plugin or live stats plugin.

 <details><summary>Get Started With Kaltura Stats + Live Stats</summary><p>